Percona-QA/pquery/README.md

 $ ... build your other MySQL flavors/forks here in the same way, modifying the basedir and the servertype (both -D options) ...
 ```

-# pquery RPM/APT packages
+# pquery packages

-There are currently no official RPM/APT packages.
+There are currently no official RPM/APT etc. packages.

-RPM/APT packages creation is in alpha phase.
+Automatic package creation is currently in alpha phase.
 You can generate a simple package using CPack:

 ```
 $ cpack -G RPM